-Garbage in, garbage out is shorthand for “incorrect or poor quality data will always produce faulty results.”
+Garbage in and garbage out is shorthand for “incorrect or poor quality data will always produce faulty results.”

-The “garbage data” vulnerability is especially gnarly in that there is actually no fix – no cure.
+The “garbage data” vulnerability is especially gnarly because there is no fix or cure.

-In short, well-written applications take every opportunity to verify and validate data (and, obviously, to avoid generating garbage data that would ultimately pollute subsequent “downstream” data processing).
+In short, well-written applications take every opportunity to verify and validate data (and to avoid generating garbage data that would ultimately pollute subsequent “downstream” data processing).

 Compromised in, compromised out is a modern shorthand for another class of application vulnerability for which there is no fix.